barvch/generador-de-sandbox/recursos/TechnicalGuide/README.md

     **Example:**

     > * *Hostname*.
+Mandatory:
     >   - Must start with an alphabetic character.
-    > * *DiscosVirtuales*:
+    > * *DiscosVirtuales*.
+Mandatory:
     >   - The minumum value accepted must be 15.
     >   - The host must validate that there is enough available space.
     > * *LlaveActivacion*.
+Optional.
 The field must have the following format: XXXXX-XXXXX-XXXXX-XXXXX-XXXXX.
     > * *ActiveDirectory*.
+Optional.
 This service is only available for Windows Server 2019 and if is set, the tool doesn't allow configure other service.
     >   - Domain.
 The field must have the following format: contoso.domain.local.
     >   - NetBIOS.
 If no data is provided, the value is set by Domain prefix.
     >   - DomainMode.